 23 Best Travel Apps

-My personal favorite and most used app for travels has nothing to do with searching for flights or hotels, but everything to do with organizing the chaos that is travel planning and life in general.
+My favorite and most used travel app has nothing to do with searching for flights or hotels.
+But, it has everything to do with organizing the chaos that is travel planning and life in general.
 It’s Evernote, one of the most popular productivity apps on the market.
 The free version has plenty of features that will help you get organized.
 Not only can you make typewritten notes and lists, you also have an option to create audio notes (voice recordings), camera notes that let you save a picture directly to your Evernote, and ink notes when you need to make a drawing.

 Google Translate is a must have travel app when you are traveling to a place where you can’t speak or read the language.
 If you want to communicate with someone in a foreign language, you can type something and Google Translate will translate it to one of 103 languages.
 The other person can either read the translation on your phone or there is a voice that says what you wrote in their language.
 You can even draw characters instead of using your keyboard for most of the languages.

 The app offers additional cool and useful features for some of the languages including the ability to use your camera to translate text instantly and two-way automatic speech translation.
 Google Translate can even be used offline by downloading language packs ahead of time. — courtesy of Patti from The Savvy Globetrotter Follow her on Twitter @ https://twitter.com/savvyglobetrot